 - The creditor must file a lawsuit within 4 years from the date of your last minimum payment or promise to pay on the debt.
 Even if you owe the debt, you can still challenge it if it’s over 4 years from your last payment or promise to pay.

 - The creditor must send you a written demand for payment (“demand letter”) at least 30 days before filing a lawsuit against you.

-The Collection agency must provide copy of creditor contract if you ask for it: If the creditor has sold your debt to a collection agency, the agency is required to keep a copy of the contract between you and the original creditor on file that shows your account number with the original creditor.
+The collection agency must provide a copy of the creditor contract if you ask for it: If the creditor has sold your debt to a collection agency, the agency is required to keep a copy of the contract between you and the original creditor on file that shows your account number with the original creditor.
 You have a legal right to ask for a copy of this contract to make the collection agency prove that they have the authority to collect the debt.
 Often the debt collection agency would rather not go through the trouble of locating, copying and sending you a copy of the creditor contract and will simply stop collection efforts against you rather than go through these extra steps.

-An "Answer" is your first response to the lawsuit.
+An Answer is your first response to the lawsuit.
 Your answer can be a handwritten letter to the court that says you do not agree with the lawsuit.
 Include your case (cause) number and mailing address and any defenses you may have to the lawsuit; for example, the amount they claim you owe is incorrect, the account isn’t yours, or the debt is older than 4 years.

 The creditor may have included “discovery requests” in the form of Requests for Admissions, Interrogatories, or a Request for Production asking you for documents.
 You have 50 days to comply with these requests.
 If you do not answer the Request for Admissions, you will automatically lose the lawsuit.

 An attorney is not required for you to answer the lawsuit or send discovery, but it’s a good idea to contact a lawyer if you have defenses or claims against the creditor.